Please call your local store to place a curbside pickup order. All online orders will be shipped.

 Hang Peanut Pickout feeders to attract winter migrant Red-breasted Nuthatches and resident White-breasted Nuthatches.

 Add a window feeder for easy access for refilling this winter.
-Fill with no shell seed like Kracker Jax or Medium Sunflower Chips.
+Fill with no shell seed like Kracker Jax or Select Sunflower Hearts.
 With no shell to crack, birds can forage faster with less energy expended and there is no shell for you to clean up.

-Sign up for our e-newsletter and receive email coupons and electronic editions of Bird’s-Eye View and Jim Gilbert’s Phenology.
+Sign up for our e-newsletter and receive email coupons and helpful seasonal tips.

 Offer Nyjer™ or Nyjer mixes throughout the winter for goldfinches and House Finches.
 Goldfinches are very nomadic in the winter; abundant at the feeders one day and absent the next.